tabmapi/sapa/README.md

 # sapa
-This repository contains the files necessary for running symmetry-adapted PDF analysis with Topas v6
+This repository contains the files necessary for running symmetry-adapted PDF analysis with Topas v6 and v7

 read_isodisplace_cif